sergiolemus/Stimulize/README.md

 # Stimulize

 ## Purpose:
-The goal of this program is to make a great discomfort something comfortable.
-The intent is to make *EE457 — Digital Integrated Circuits* easier by means of automating the process of toggling *IRSIM* inputs on *ELECTRIC*.
-Toggling inputs in *IRSIM* using the built in vecotr commands will not make the boxes, but using commands *h* and *l* will.
-This program acts as a wrapper to do that easily.

-This program can of course also be used to generate command files for terminal *IRSIM*.
+This program parses command line arguments to generate  text that can be piped into a *.cmd* file that can be parsed by both terminal *IRSIM* and *GNU Electric IRSIM* to toggle sequences of inputs.

-This program will take input arguments and can then be piped to *.cmd* file, which can be imported into *ELECTRIC* by going to *TOOLS->Simulation (Built-in)->Restore Stimuli From Disk ..*
+The file can be imported into *ELECTRIC* by going to *TOOLS->Simulation (Built-in)->Restore Stimuli From Disk ..*

 This program sets the analyzer window to the desired nodes you wish to track.
 Then, it generates a sequence of *IRSIM* commands to toggle a desired set of inputs **n** going through all **(2^n)-1** states.
-It can also generate *IRSIM* commands for particular test sequence of inputs instead.
+It can also generate *IRSIM* commands for custom test sequence of inputs instead.

-The default mode is to scroll through inputs using **Gray Code**, changing only one bit at a time so the outputs are more stable.
+The default mode is to toggle through inputs using **Gray Code**, changing only one bit at a time so the outputs are more stable.
 It will still toggle through all input combinations.

 **Example 1:** If you have 3 inputs [ A, B, C ], the program will generate commands to toggle them from [ 0, 0, 0 ] to [ 1, 1, 1 ], in **Gray Code** order.